I wrote only this brief introduction.

 Instead of drawing entire storyboards for the action, Ray used location photographs and executed rough sketches on them and then mounted them for storyboards.

-As with The Beast From 20,000 Fathoms, a great number of the rear project plates were stills.
+The Beast From 20,000 Fathoms, a great number of the rear project plates were stills.

 For all the aerial model work Ray used old recording wire on which to suspend the saucers.